FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Creates a new reference (foreign key)
+Creates a new reference (foreign key).

 ### method add-unique-constraint